 Since 1997, Ms. Amy Lambert’s practice has centered on litigation in both state and federal trial and appellate courts.
-She routinely represents companies and individuals in federal and state class action and other complex litigation claims.
-In addition, Ms. Lambert has represented physicians, hospitals, and nursing homes in malpractice suits and commercial litigation.
-Ms. Lambert has represented companies in commercial disputes, unfair trade practice claims, and breach of contract cases.
-Ms. Lambert has represented Louisiana State University and the State of Louisiana in numerous tort, regulatory, and commercial disputes in state and federal courts.
-Ms. Lambert has defended businesses in various types of work-place injury claims and premise liability claims.
-She also has significant experience with mass tort claims, insurance coverage disputes, regulatory agency issues, insurance defense, and personal injury claims.
+Ms. Lambert has represented physicians, hospitals, clinics, and nursing homes in malpractice suits as well as tort and commercial claims.
+In addition, Ms. Lambert has had significant success defending hospitals in medical staff privilege and peer review disputes, including HCQIA defenses and EMTALA claims.
+Ms. Lambert has defended private companies as well as Louisiana State University and the State of Louisiana in tort claims, insurance coverage disputes, unfair trade practice claims, breach of contract cases, and other commercial disputes.
 Ms. Lambert serves as the co-chair of Taylor Porter's professional liability, insurance, casualty, product liability and personal injury litigation practice.

-In the community, Ms. Lambert is a past chair of the LSU Law Annual Fund.
-Ms. Lambert is an elected member of the Board of Governors and chair of the Youth Education Committee for Theatre Baton Rouge, one of the oldest and largest community theatres in the nation, and is the past president of the Board of Directors for Playmakers of Baton Rouge, a non-profit professional theatre company for young audiences.
-Ms. Lambert is an active member of St. Aloysius Church Parish, past elected Chairman of the Young Lawyers Council for the Baton Rouge Bar Association, and past member of the Executive Committee of the Wex Malone American Inns of Court.
+In the community, Ms. Lambert is a member of the Board of Governors for Theatre Baton Rouge, one of the oldest and largest community theatres in the nation, and she is an active member of St. Aloysius Church Parish.
+Ms. Lambert is the past president of the Board of Directors for Playmakers of Baton Rouge, a non-profit professional theatre company for young audiences.
+She formerly served as a past chair of the LSU Law Annual Fund.